Audit log — who did what, when

 • Why doesn't action X appear?
 Either it's a read-only browse (not logged by design) or it's a recent feature where metadata is still being filled in.
 If you think a write was missed, file a bug.

 • How long is the log kept?
-Plan-dependent; the page shows the current window at the top.
+365 days, for every workspace; the retention note on the page says the same.

 • What's a system actor?
 A scheduled job or an automated cleanup did the action — no human pressed a button.
 E.g. retention purge, webhook retry.

-See also team for permissions, compliance for DPA actions in the log, and SSO for SSO-mediated logins.
+See also team for permissions and compliance for DPA actions in the log.

 Where to find us